 A Tip: There are a few steps that you need to follow before reusing the same potting soil–Read this informative article on Gardenista.

-A Tip: Let the tap water sit for 24 hours in a bucket and then transfer it carefully into your watering can or another container.
+A Tip: Let the tap water sit for 24 hours in a bucket, and then transfer it carefully into your watering can or another container.
 Leave the bottom 2 inch of water, which contains the collected salts.
 This way, the chlorine will evaporate, and salts will settle down at the bottom.
-Read this informative article available at the University of Maryland Extension for more details.

-Potted plants require repotting when they become large or pot bound.
-When the houseplant needs repotting, it shows symptoms like slow or no growth, and growing medium starts to dry out quickly.
-The best time for repotting is when the plant is actively growing, for example, spring and summer.
+Potted plants require repotting when they become large or pot-bound.
+When the houseplant needs repotting, it shows symptoms like slow or no growth, and the growing medium starts to dry out quickly.
+The best time for repotting is when the plant is actively growing, for example, in spring and summer.